 Save on electricity

 You can save a lot by just reviewing what you currently have.
-I’ve written about how to save on home electricity in this article.
+I’ve written about this topic in detail in my previous blog posts:

 Be creative with gifts & presents

 In this day and age, when every one has practically everything, it can be quite hard to think of a present that would surprise and make the person happy at the same time.
 Rather than spending money on expensive presents, I like to first think about the person itself (their likes, hobbies, dislikes etc.) and then work out what I can buy or make to get a present that’s truly meaningful.
 If you are stuck for ideas I have a few simple soap recipes, bath bombs and body scrubs that would make a great present for just about anybody!

 There are a few little things, that will make a big difference to your purse and will make you feel happily frugal too!

 - Swap brand food items for supermarket’s own

 - Eat out less

 - Cook more at home

 - Make your own packed lunch instead of buying one from the shops every day